Kong/docs.konghq.com/app/_src/gateway/upgrade-v2.md

 ## General upgrade path {#migrate-db}

-`kong migrations` mentioned in this section is irrevocable, and hence customers are suggested to backup data before making any changes.
+Running `kong migrations` in this workflow is irrevocable, therefore we recommend that you backup data before making any changes.

-Depending on the database in use (Postgres or Cassandra), a database dump is recommended, so that we can do recover from migrations failure in database level.
+Depending on the database you're using (Postgres or Cassandra), a database dump is recommended so that you can recover from migrations failure at the database level.

-Additionally, {{site.base_gateway}} supports exporting data in YAML format by `kong config db_export`, which later on can be imported back by `kong config db_import`.
-Please check [kong config CLI](https://docs.konghq.com/gateway/latest/reference/cli/#kong-config).
+Additionally, {{site.base_gateway}} supports exporting data in YAML format with `kong config db_export`, which later on can be imported back by `kong config db_import`.
+For more information, see [kong config CLI](https://docs.konghq.com/gateway/latest/reference/cli/#kong-config).

 ### Traditional mode